Battle of Hwacheon: Aftermath

 The final action of the Chinese Spring Offensive occurred at about 04:45 on 20 May when 3rd Battalion, 5th Marines, caught elements of the PVA 44th Division in the open.
 The Marines on the firing line opened up with everything they had directing rockets, artillery and air support during a five-hour battle that cost the PVA 152 dead and 15 prisoners.
 This action marked the end of the offensive.
 The PVA, short of men and supplies after the previous month's heavy combat, had finally run out of steam and was now vulnerable.
-With the offensive successfully blunted, General Van Fleet was ready to shift back into an offensive mode to exploit what was clearly a devastating PVA/KPA defeat beginning the UN May-June 1951 counteroffensive on 20 May.
+With the offensive successfully blunted, Van Fleet was ready to shift back into an offensive mode to exploit what was clearly a devastating PVA/KPA defeat beginning the UN May-June 1951 counteroffensive on 20 May.
 The UN forces had come through the last month with relatively light casualties and for the most part had only ceded territory on their own terms.